Here's more information on what each section of your Form Report means:

-The conversion rate is calculated in the following manner:
+The conversion rate is calculated using this formula:

 (successful form submits / sessions) * 100